10 Ways to Monetize a Design Blog

 Customization of Themes

-If you’re selling premium themes through your blog, chances are some customers will be in need of services to customize the theme to fit their specific needs.
+If you’re selling WordPress themes through your blog, chances are some customers will be in need of services to customize the theme to fit their specific needs.
 While premium themes are usable out of the box, they may want some branding to be done to the site, such as a logo, or they may just want to get a more unique look built on the foundation of the theme.
 Providing these additional services can produce more income for you as the designer.

 Premium Content Through Memberships